realworldocaml/book/en/02-guided-tour.md

 ```

 If we look at the inferred type signature in detail, we see that the
-first argument is a function that takes an int and returns a boolean,
+first argument is a function that takes an integer and returns a
-and that the remaining two arguments are integers.
-Here's an example
+boolean, and that the remaining two arguments are integers.
+Here's an
-of this function in action.
+example of this function in action.

 ```ocaml
 # let even x =